haberdashPI/german_track/README.md

 The first three subjects' events are likely poorly aligned due to some issues with the sound drivers on the computer presenting stimuli.

 Subjects up to 7 used an old stimulus set, for which we do not have ground truth of the target modulation or HRTF transformed sentences.
+These subjects data must also be loaded in a slightly different way, which can be found by checking out older versions of the repository.

+Subject 8 failed to record data for the last trial; probably a bug in the Presentation code (turn of recording too soon?).

+Subject 9 used an older version of the trigger codes, and the first test trial (of 150) was lost. `read_sound_events.R` must be slighlty modified Comment out the checks for 150 trials and align to the second rather than the first stimulus event form Presentation: there are commented out lines of code to do this in the file.

 ## Usage notes